 5) What advice would you provide to other young families who are overcome by the stresses of debt?

-6) What was the most challenging part in your journey to become debt-free?
+6) What was the most challenging part of your journey to become debt-free?

 Thankfully, we chose not to take on debt in the first place.
 That alone was the best thing we could have done.
 I cannot imagine the day to day challenges of living with debt.